 How can I complete court-related community service hours?

 Mandatory court-related service hours are tracked differently than our regular volunteer opportunities.
 Contact firstname.lastname@example.org or 404.419.1730.

 Volunteers must be at least 8 years old to work in the Product Rescue Center and Community Gardens projects, at least 16 years old to work in the Kids in Need project, and at least 18 to work in any of ACFB’s other volunteer opportunities.

 - Chaperones - An adult must accompany volunteers under 18 years old.
-Please reference the following chart for adult-youth ratios.
 All adult chaperones in your group will be asked to sign in upon arrival, and to accept responsibility for each youth present.
 Please download and sign our Youth Liability Waiver before your child volunteers at ACFB.

 - Group Size – Volunteers are asked not to exceed their reserved headcount.
 If you desire slots for additional volunteers, please contact the Volunteer Coordinator to determine whether there is additional space available

 - Physical Requirements - Some projects may require standing for prolonged periods of time or light to heavy lifting.
 Please make sure to read the physical requirements for each volunteer task before signing up for a shift.